skwp/dotfiles/README.md

 #### Set up a system wide hotkey for iTerm (Keys=>Hotkey)
 Recommended Cmd-Escape, which is really Cmd-Capslock.

-#### In iTerm, uncheck "Use Lion-style full screen" on General
+#### In iTerm, uncheck "Native full screen windows" on General
 This will give you fast full screen windows that are switchable without switching to spaces.

-#### in MacVim, uncheck Prefer native fullscreen under Advanced settings
+#### in MacVim, uncheck "Prefer native full-screen support" under Advanced settings
 Same as iTerm.
-The Lion style spaces navigation slows everything down for no reason.
+The native spaces navigation slows everything down for no reason.

 ## If you want to run vim in terminal